-A typical Investigation of a single development plot starts from £702 (including VAT) when an excavator is sourced by the client.
-A two-day drilling investigation of a typical residential property costs around £3000 (including VAT).
+A typical Investigation of a single development plot starts from £635 (excluding VAT) when an excavator is sourced by the client.
+A two-day drilling investigation of a typical residential property costs from £2,850 (excluding VAT).
 The cost, extent and type of investigation carried out depends on the nature of the suspected mining hazard, the layout of the property and the needs of the client.
 Please contact us for a customised quotation.

 3. How long does it take?

 For a typical residential property or development site a Mining Investigation can be completed and documented within two weeks of instruction.
 We will always work hard to meet your deadline, so please ask.

 Just call our Mining Investigations department and we will be pleased to take instruction over the phone.
 We will visit the property free of charge to discuss the remit of the investigation, answer any questions you might have and provide a customised quotation.